ktoso/rx-wiki/Writing-operators-for-2.0.md

 On the fast path, when we try to leave it, it is possible a concurrent call to `onNext` or `drain` incremented the `wip` counter further and the decrement didn't return it to zero.
 This is an indication for further work and we call `drainLoop` to process it.

+## FlowableSubscriber

+Version 2.0.7 introduced a new interface, `FlowableSubscriber` that extends `Subscriber` from Reactive-Streams.
+It has the same methods with the same parameter types but different textual rules attached to it, a set of relaxations to the Reactive-Streams specification to enable better performing RxJava internals while still honoring the specification to the letter for non-RxJava consumers of `Flowable`s.

+The rule relaxations are as follows:

+- §1.3 relaxation: `onSubscribe` may run concurrently with onNext in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the resposibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
+- §2.3 relaxation: calling `Subscription.cancel` and `Subscription.request` from `FlowableSubscriber.onComplete()` or `FlowableSubscriber.onError()` is considered a no-operation.
+- §2.12 relaxation: if the same `FlowableSubscriber` instance is subscribed to multiple sources, it must ensure its `onXXX` methods remain thread safe.
+- §3.9 relaxation: issuing a non-positive `request()` will not stop the current stream but signal an error via `RxJavaPlugins.onError`.

+When a `Flowable` gets subscribed by a `Subscriber`, an `instanceof` check will detect `FlowableSubscriber` and not apply the `StrictSubscriber` wrapper that makes sure the relaxations don't happen.
+In practice, ensuring rule §3.9 has the most overhead because a bad request may happen concurrently with an emission of any normal event and thus has to be serialized with one of the methods described in previous sections.

+**In fact, 2.x was always implemented in this relaxed manner thus looking at existing code and style is the way to go.**

+Therefore, it is strongly recommended one implements custom intermediate and end operators via `FlowableSubscriber`.

+From a source operator's perspective, extending the `Flowable` class and implementing `subscribeActual` has no need for dispatching over the type of the `Subscriber`; the backing infrastructure already applies wrapping if necessary thus one can be sure in `subscribeActual(Subscriber<? super T> s)` the parameter `s` is a `FlowableSubscriber`.
+(The signature couldn't be changed for compatibility reasons.)
+Since the two interfaces on the Java level are the same, no real preferential treating is necessary within sources (i.e., don't cast `s` into `FlowableSubscriber`.

+The other base reactive consumers, `Observer`, `SingleObserver`, `MaybeObserver` and `CompletableObserver` don't need such relaxation, because

+- they are only defined and used in RxJava (i.e., no other library implemented with them),
+- they were conceptionally always derived from the relaxed `Subscriber` RxJava had,
+- they don't have backpressure thus no `request()` call that would introduce another concurrency to think about,
+- there is no way to trigger emission from upstream before `onSubscribe(Disposable)` returns in standard operators (again, no `request()` method).

 # Backpressure and cancellation

 Backpressure (or flow control) in Reactive-Streams is the means to tell the upstream how many elements to produce or to tell it to stop producing elements altogether.
 Unlike the name suggest, there is no physical pressure preventing the upstream from calling `onNext` but the protocol to honor the request amount.